mikelitu/cheat-sheets/Sensor.md

 sudo adduser YourUserName dialout
 ```

+In Windows, you just need to find the corresponding COM port number for the sensor.
+Save this number for the next steps.

 ## Activate device

 To activate the serial connection with the sensor we will use the cutecom software for a more user friendly command sender.
 To install *cutecom* in Linux use the following commands.